centarro/commerce-docs/docs/v2/user-guide/payment/integrations/fastlane-by-paypal/fastlane-by-paypal.md

     US customers outside the US who are already Fastlane members will have the full experience.

     US customers outside the US who are _not_ Fastlane members will be provided a standard credit card component.

-# Fastlane by PayPal configuration

-The [Commerce PayPal](https://www.drupal.org/project/commerce_paypal) module now provides the **_Fastlane by PayPal_** Payment Gateway and Checkout Flow, optimized for guest checkout.

-This checkout flow is different from the standard Drupal Commerce Checkout flow.
-It is a single page checkout flow and requires several items to be configured.

 ## Gateway configuration